esthesis-iot/esthesis-core/esthesis-core-docs/docs/02-startup-guide/01-Initial configuration.md

 - Fill in all information except "Parent CA".

 :::tip
-esthesis Core can work without creating a CA. However, if in the future you want to enable certificate-based authentication for your devices, you will need to create one then.
+esthesis CORE can work without creating a CA. However, if in the future you want to enable certificate-based authentication for your devices, you will need to create one then.
 Devices that have already been registered with the platform prior to the creation of the CA will need to have their certificates reissued.
 To avoid this hassle, we suggest you create a CA early on.